 To safeguard the health of your eyes and sight, have a comprehensive, in-person eye exam with Dr. Haiman on a regular basis.
 Your health may depend on it.

-Sunrise Eye Care in Sunrise provides comprehensive eye exams using the most advanced equipment available.
+Sunrise Specialty Lens & Dry Eye Institute in Sunrise provides comprehensive eye exams using the most advanced equipment available.
 Schedule an exam with us today.